Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Cypress Wealth Services

 Cypress Wealth Services is at the top of our list of financial advisor firms in Palm Desert.
-The Cypress team includes three certified financial planners (CFPs) and one chartered retirement planning counselor (CRPC).
-Clients may also have access to a retirement income certified professional (RICP) and a chartered financial analyst (CFA).
+The Cypress team includes those with the Certified Financial Planner™ (CFP®) and chartered retirement planning counselor (CRPC) designations.
+Clients may also have access to those holding retirement income certified professional (RICP) and chartered financial analyst (CFA) designations.

 Advisors primarily work with individuals and charitable organizations, according to SEC records.
 Most of their client base is made up of individuals without high net worth.
 You don’t need a minimum investment to establish a relationship with Cypress.